meg-gutshall/vc-rust-learning-cohort/README.md

-# VC Rust Learning Cohort Curriculum
+# VC Rust Learning Cohort

 Hello everyone!
-See below for Virtual Coffee's Rust Learning Cohort Curriculum.
+The following is an overview of Virtual Coffee's asynchronous Rust Learning Cohort.
+It helps to already be familiar with programming and software development before you start (i.e. Rust may not be the best first programming language to learn).

 Questions?
 [Comment on the designated question thread](https://github.com/orgs/Virtual-Coffee/discussions/1122#discussioncomment-8348207) in our VC Discussion Board.
 We will be posting weekly check-ins on the [#learning-together Slack channel](https://virtual-coffee-group.slack.com/archives/C029MJ4E327) and schedule at least two group review sessions throughout the cohort.